Get Help Today(877) 648-4288

 Withdrawal From Xanax

-The effects of Xanax become stronger as the dose increases, and most people begin to experience its effects within 5 to 10 minutes of taking it.
+The effects of Xanax are experienced in different time frames depending on various factors.
+Individuals who ingest Xanax begin to feel its effects within 15 to 60 minutes after administration.
+Those who snort Xanax typically experience side effects within 15-20 minutes.
 Peak effects usually occur after one or two hours and the strongest impacts can be felt up to 4 hours after taking a dose.
 Lingering effects or “fuzzy feelings” may continue as the drug wears off.
-It’s possible to build up a tolerance to Xanax quickly, which can result in withdrawal symptoms if a person becomes dependent.

 As Xanax begins to wear off, individuals may stop feeling the calm, relaxed, lethargic sensations associated with the drug.
-This is referred to a comedown, when the letdown of high emotions follows peak drug effects.
-A comedown is not the same thing as withdrawal, and symptoms of withdrawal typically begin two to seven days after the last dose of Xanax.
+Symptoms of withdrawal typically begin two to seven days after the last dose of Xanax.
 Withdrawal symptoms may last two to eight weeks.
 Do not stop taking Xanax without talking to a medical provider as some withdrawal symptoms can be dangerous.
-It is best to taper off high doses until quitting entirely.
+It is best to taper off high doses until quitting entirely, and it is best to detox from Xanax in a medically-supervised detox due to the high-risk of seizures.
 Symptoms of withdrawal include:

 - Suicidal thoughts